 There are many non-caffeinated milk teas out there, but Wakodo delivers when it comes to taste.
 Gyunyu-ya san “Yasashii” (やさしい）series is the non-caffeinated version of Wakodo’s best selling powdered tea mixes that first came out in 2005.

-When you’re craving milk tea or a houjicha latte, do your favor and head straight for Wakodo.
-I’ve tried nearly every non-caffeinated milk tea in the maternity section, but Wakodo tastes the best,.
+When you’re craving milk tea (or coffee), do your favor and head straight for Wakodo.
+I’ve tried nearly every non-caffeinated milk tea in the maternity section, but Wakodo tastes the best.